Putting Patients with Ulcerative Colitis on the Right Treatment Path

 This activity has been planned and implemented in accordance with the accreditation requirements and policies of the Accreditation Council for Continuing Medical Education (ACCME) through the joint providership of the University of Chicago Pritzker School of Medicine and RedMedEd.
 The University of Chicago Pritzker School of Medicine is accredited by the ACCME to provide continuing medical education for physicians.

-The University Of Chicago Pritzker School Of Medicine designates this live activity for a maximum of 1 AMA PRA Category 1 Credits™.
+The University Of Chicago Pritzker School Of Medicine designates this enduring material for a maximum of 1 AMA PRA Category 1 Credits™.
 Physicians should claim only the credit commensurate with the extent of their participation in the activity.

 American Board of Internal Medicine MOC II Credit